 With GMAT test centers closed, the Graduate Management Admission Council released the GMAT Online Exam to help candidates continue to apply for business school this year.

-If you’re taking the GMAT Online exam, then the following five tips will help you overcome some of the drawbacks of using the digital whiteboard:
+If you’re taking the GMAT Online exam, then the following five tips will help you use the digital whiteboard:

 1. Use the biggest computer setup that you can